yktoo/yktoo.com/content/blog/0090/index.en.md

 We borrowed a city guide from our Viennese friends (in German, of course).

-So imagine, a Russian and a Dutch in Hungary, at the metro station "Moscow square" ([Moszkva tér][wiki:en:Széll_Kálmán_tér_(Budapest_Metro)]), speaking English, try to find their way using an Austrian guide printed in German.
+So imagine, a Russian and a Dutch in Hungary, at the metro station "Moscow square" ({{< wiki "Széll_Kálmán_tér_(Budapest_Metro)" "en" "Moszkva tér" >}}), speaking English, try to find their way using an Austrian guide printed in German.

 <!--more-->